Strong demand for German two-year bonds at minus 0.50 pct yields

 By Marius Zaharia

-LONDON, Feb 10 (Reuters) - A German two-year bond sale drew strong demand on Wednesday, with safe haven flows and bets that the European Central Bank may cut its deposit rate by more than 10 basis points in March sugar-coating the minus 0.50 percent yield on offer.
+LONDON, Feb 10 (Reuters) - Germany’s two-year bond sale drew strong demand on Wednesday, with safe haven flows and bets that the European Central Bank may cut its deposit rate by more than 10 basis points in March sugar-coating the minus 0.50 percent yield on offer.

-Bond markets in southern Europe looked more stable after a sharp sell-off this week, with Spanish and Italian 10-year yields falling more than 5 basis points each.

 Berlin sold almost 4 billion euros of a new bond, with yields only slightly above those in secondary markets.
 Negative yields mean that investors are willing to pay Germany to hold their money for two years.